Atopica for Pets: Medication Do's and Do Not's

 - Uncoordinated muscle movements

 None of the adverse effects of Atopica are life-threatening on their own.
 Your pet will benefit from Atopica as a dermatitis remedy, but the medicine does not come without discomfort.
 While these symptoms do not always result from Atopica, you should be aware that these side effects are very real and very possible.
-If you choose to administer Atopica to your pet, please keep a close watch on them as they begin treatment with Atopica.

 Alternative to Atopica for Cats and Dogs: What Are Your Options for Dermatitis for Pets?